 Elementary teachers are required to prepare weekly lesson plans to assist with planning for instruction.
 The purpose of lesson plans is to provide a written document, which outlines daily objectives and activities for instruction.
-The lesson plan should include state and district objectives as referenced in the scope and sequence of DISTRICT CURRICULUM.
+The lesson plan should include state and district objectives as referenced in the scope and sequence of district curriculum.
 Lesson plans are turned in weekly.
+Lesson plans should be turned in on a scheduled basis according to the campus specific schedule and process to Forethought in Eduphoria.